godd9170/shakespeare-backend/README.md

 CREATE DATABASE shakespeare-dev;
 ```

-2) Create a db new user
+2) Create a db new user and allow them to make new DBs (for testing)

 ```
-CREATE USER shakespeare-admin WITH PASSWORD 'salesforce1';
+CREATE USER shakespeareadmin WITH PASSWORD 'salesforce1';
+ALTER USER shakespeareadmin CREATEDB;
 ```

 ## Elastic Beanstalk Deploys